ASFHyP3/hyp3-docs/docs/using/authentication.md

 [Earthdata Login](https://urs.earthdata.nasa.gov/ "https://urs.earthdata.nasa.gov/" ){target=_blank}
 (EDL) is the authentication method used across NASA's [Earth Observation System Data Information System (EOSDIS)](https://www.earthdata.nasa.gov/about/esdis/eosdis "www.earthdata.nasa.gov/about/esdis/eosdis" ){target=_blank}.
-It allows users to access any of the Earth Science data products served by EOSDIS, regardless of the identity of the data curator.
+These credentials provide access to any of the Earth Science data products served by EOSDIS, regardless of the identity of the data curator.

 There is no cost to